Odjel za lingvistiku

 Project leader: Marco Angster, associate professor

-Researchers at the University of Zadar: Marijana Kresić Vukosav, full professor; Mia Batinić Angster, assistant professor; Metka Bezlaj, teaching assistant (Department of Linguistics); Jakov Proroković, teaching assistant (Department of Teacher and Preschool Teacher Education)
+Researchers at the University of Zadar: Marijana Kresić Vukosav, full professor; Mia Batinić Angster, assistant professor; Metka Bezlaj, teaching assistant (Department of Linguistics); Jakov Proroković, teaching assistant (Department of Teacher and Preschool Teacher Education), Martina Brkić, Stoša Grgurev, Luka Voloder, Betina Buhić (students from the Department of Linguictics)

 Researchers from other universities: Livio Gaeta, full professor (University of Turin); Gordana Hržica, associate professor (University of Zagreb)